 The gym has rightfully built a reputation for being a one-stop-shop for physical exercise and training.
 Over the past few decades, the gym has been able to diversify its offerings.
 Once known as a place for bodybuilders and weight lifters to pump iron, it is now welcoming people of all ages, sexes and fitness goals.

-- Benefits of Weightlifting for General Health
+- The Best Yoga Poses for General Health

 Whether you’re looking to lose weight, build muscle or just trying to get in shape, the gym is the perfect place to do it.
 Even though the gym is an excellent destination for sport and fitness activities, is it the only place to go for exercise?
 Certainly not.